 5. Layer your lighting to stretch space visually

-Using mirrors to create the illusion of more space and light is the oldest design trick in the book.
+Using mirrors to create the illusion of more space and light is the oldest small living room idea in the book.
 Placing a large mirror on the adjacent wall to your biggest window will reflect the most light, but if your windows are small or you don’t want to rely on natural light, try placing a tall mirror behind furniture to create the visual trick of another room opening up beyond.

 Check our more mirror design and display ideas.

-Another age-old, space-making design trick: swap out dark, bulky furniture for transparent items made from glass or acrylic.
+Another age-old, small living room design trick: swap out dark, bulky furniture for transparent items made from glass or acrylic.
 Doing so removes visual barriers and opens up a room.
 Alternatively go for pieces with slim frames to let light flow through the space.

-There is a common tendency, when designing the layout of a small living room, to shove all your furnishings up against walls.
+There is a common tendency, when designing a living room layout, to shove all your furnishings up against walls.
 But this attempt to claim back those precious few inches can often have an adverse effect.
-Instead, pull your furniture away from the wall a tad, creating space around the outside of the room, and group them around a central coffee table.
+Instead, copy this small living room design and pull your furniture away from the wall a tad, creating space around the outside of the room, and group them around a central coffee table.
 PS.
 Less furniture is more in a small living room.

 9. Slim down your furniture